Skip to content

 • Ringing in your ears (also called tinnitus)

 If you have symptoms of labyrinthitis, contact your healthcare provider.
-Other conditions that are more serious can cause similar symptoms.
+Other conditions can cause similar symptoms.
 Get medical care right away if you experience vertigo with a fever above 38.3°C (101°F), fainting, convulsions, slurred speech, paralysis, double vision or severe vomiting.

 CAUSES & RISK FACTORS